top of page

 Josefina Lopez.jpg

-JOSEFINA LOPEZ started her writing career at 17 and has had over 150 productions of her many plays throughout the country.
-Josefina has been working as a professional screenwriter in Hollywood for over 30 years with countless development deals and screenplay assignments.
-Born in San Luis Potosi, Mexico in 1969, Josefina Lopez was five years old when she and her family migrated to the United States and settled in the Los Angeles.
-Read more about her on her website.
+JOSEFINA LÓPEZ started her writing career at the age of 17 and has had over 150 productions, of her many plays, throughout the country.
+She has also been working as a professional screenwriter in Hollywood for over 30 years.
+Born in San Luis Potosi, Mexico in 1969, Josefina López was five years old when she and her family migrated to the United States and settled in the Los Angeles.

 3. WHEN AND WHERE

-During this time the United States was experiencing major shifts.
+The United States was experiencing major shifts during this time.

-Ronald Reagan was president, and the country was deep into the conservative wave of the now helps to define the USA in the 1980s.
+Ronald Reagan was president, and the country was deep into the conservative wave that now helps to define the USA in the 1980s.

 This was a time before smartphones, social media, or widespread internet access - making communication and activism more localized and personal.